daireto/sqlactive/docs/api/inspection-mixin.md

 def primary_key_name() -> str
 ```

-> Returns the primary key name of the model.
+> Return the primary key name of the model.

 > ???+ warning
 >